 Western Hub of Living Essentials (WHOLE)

 The AS Western Hub of Living Essentials (WHOLE) provides free food, as well as toiletries to Western students experiencing food insecurity and who need hygiene products.
-Coordinated by the A.S.
-Student Advocacy and Identity Resource Centers (SAIRC), WHOLE also provides educational information and raises awareness on issues surrounding basic needs insecurity.
+Coordinated by the Leadership and Community Engagement office, WHOLE also provides educational information and raises awareness on issues surrounding basic needs insecurity.

 - Location: Viking Union (VU) 435